UHN Summer Training and Research STAR Program

 4. Students can apply for awards for their summer research.
 See below!

-2023 UHN STAR Program Learning Sessions and Research Day
+2024 UHN STAR Program Learning Sessions and Research Day

 The UHN STAR program offers a series of virtual learning sessions to help summer students develop critical research and professional development skills.
+To participate in the program, UHN summer students must be registered with the ORT.
+Registering will give students access to all the UHN STAR programming and communications.

 Learning Session Dates and Topics: